NVIDIA/cuda-quantum/docs/sphinx/api/default_ops.rst

         }

 For multi-qubit operations, the matrix is interpreted with MSB qubit ordering, i.e. big-endian convention.
+The following example shows two different custom operations, each operating on 2 qubits.

 .. tab:: Python